hirosh7/sde-mcp/docs/DOCKER_DEPLOYMENT.md

 ## Migration from Python

-The Python version is still available in the `src/sde_mcp_server/` directory but is no longer used in Docker.
+The Python version has been completely removed.
 The TypeScript version provides:

 ✅ Better type safety
 ✅ Faster execution